RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ## Project Ideas

 This is the GSoC 2024 project ideas list for Rocket.Chat.
-As we continue to engage community mentors for 2024, the project ideas are subject to rapid changes.   (currently placeholders ideas from GSoC 2023 season)
+As we continue to engage community mentors for 2024, the project ideas are subject to rapid changes.

-### Whiteboard Integration

-**Mentor(s):** Shiqi Mei, Douglas Gubert
+### Extended LLM Prompt Editor/Explorer

+**Mentor(s):** TBD

 **Description:**

-White boards and visual drawing/concepts sharing has become a stable of team collaboration.
-Rocket.Chat currently does not offer any whiteboarding feature.
-[Markboard ](https://github.com/markboard-io/markboard)is an open source incumbent whiteboard created upon the same technology stack as Rocket.Chat and built by a team led by a Rocket.Chat GSoC alumni.
-This project will create a Rocket.Chat App that integrates Markboard into Rocket.Chat and extends its team collaboration features through Rocket.Chat.
+A prompt editor is the quitessential development tool for any  AI/ML prompt engineers.
+With ever-increasing number of Rocket.Chat users experimenting and developing with open source LLMs, it is important to have a great prompt editor at their disposal.
+This project includes the creation of a fully featured prompt editor as a Rocket.Chat app.
+This editor should enable free conversation, by any designated/configured Rocket.Chat user, to chat with any open source LLMs (Mistral,  Llama 2,  Phi, and so on), and the ability to save (and manage - delete etc)  all conversation histroy.
+It should also enable a Rocket.Chat users to "share" the prompt(s) to external applications.
+Initial implementation should be for the RC Web App (and Electron).

-**Desired Skills:** Advanced Typescript.
-MeteorJS.
-Rocket.Chat Apps development.
+**Desired Skills:**  Rocket.Chat Apps development.
+LLM prompt editor dev experience.

-**Goals/Deliverables:** Rocket.Chat App integrating Markboard into Rocket.Chat.
-The App should extend team collaboration capabilities of Markboard in conjunction with our Team Channels feature.
+**Goals/Deliverables:** Rocket.Chat App empowering users to converse freely with open source LLMs and save the conversations.
+The app must allow management of these prompts by the user, including deletion, renaming, and sharing of the prompt content via the clipboard or into the chat stream as a message.

-**Project Duration:** 350 hours.
-(Large)
+**Project Duration:** 175 hours (Medium)

-**Difficulty:** Advanced
+**Difficulty:** Easy/Medium

-### Guided RC Code Walkthrough and Tutorial
+### Graphical Guided RC Code Tours

 **Mentor(s):** Kevin Aleman

-**Description:**\
+**Description:**
 Most Rocket.Chat developers uses VSCode when studying our massive production code base, and when writing new code.
 VSCode is the best environment for conducting interactive tutorial and code walkthroughs.
 The CodeTour extension available in VSCode can be used to create such walkthrough and tutorials.
 This project involves the development of a set of guided tutorials using CodeTour that will help new developers to understand how to perform multiple actions.
+In 2024, we want to extend these tours to include graphical diagrams and flow charts.

-Paths to be documented will go from this areas:
+Paths to be documented and graphically enhanced for 2024 include these areas:

 * How a message is sent
 * How to create an endpoint